PRESSING PAST PENTECOST: THREE (EXCERPT OF THE FEASTS OF THE LORD)

 When we read the twelfth chapter of Isaiah, remembering that this passage was closely connected with the celebration of Tabernacles, we realize the Holy Spirit is teaching us that the feast of Tabernacles concerns the abiding of God in Christ in us and that out from the Throne of God established in us shall pour rivers of living water.
 These are waters of eternal life that one day will flow from the members of the Body of Christ to the farthest reaches of the earth.

-Behold, God is my salvation; I will trust, and not be afraid: for the Lord Jehovah is my strength and my song; he also is become my salvation.
-Therefore with joy shall ye draw water out of the wells of salvation.
-(Isaiah 12:2,3)
+Behold, God is my salvation, I will trust and not be afraid; ‘For YAH, the LORD, is my strength and song; He also has become my salvation.’”

 The fact that God required His people to live in booths for one week out of the year had to do with the special history and mission of the nation of Israel, and particularly with Israel’s unique relationship with God.
 The Jews were not like the Egyptians, the Babylonians or the Philistines.
 They were a special called-out nation, a kingdom of priests, the elect of the Lord God Almighty, the recipients of the Divine Testimony—the Ten Commandments.